martinbaker/xtextadd/pbase/notes/troubleshooting.md

   <li><a href="#IllegalArgumentException">java.lang.IllegalArgumentException: length -1 is &lt; 0 in TextRegion</a></li>
 </ul>
 <h3><a name="XtextReconcilerJob" id="XtextReconcilerJob"></a>XtextReconcilerJob</h3>
+<p>This error happens if the PhantomToken is not zero length. </p>
-<p>I sometimes get the following error when editing the DSL source code.
-Although the editor continues to work this needs to be sorted out.
-I have reported this bug to Xtext <a href="https://bugs.eclipse.org/bugs/show_bug.cgi?id=455908">here</a>. </p>
+<p>Error when editing the DSL source code, although the editor continues to work.</p>
 <table border="1">
   <tr>
     <td><pre>!MESSAGE An internal error occurred during: "XtextReconcilerJob".